Food shops for health-conscious Londoners

 The dishes have been created by in-house nutritionist Zoe Stirling and creative chef consultant Dara Sutin, who has worked with Jamie Oliver and on Gwyneth Paltrow’s website Goop.
-They’re prepared freshly in front of customers, who can customise them according to their taste and dietary preference.

 And it doesn’t stop there, the nutritionally balanced dishes aren’t just good for customers – the venue itself tries to be as environmentally sound as possible.
 Co-founder Anneke Gilkes says that in order to reduce waste, and use recyclable and fully compostable packaging where possible, Squirrel is committed to using ‘ugly’ fruit and vegetables that wouldn’t normally make it onto the supermarket shelf.

 With an eye on the latest healthy-eating obsessions, and perfect for those looking to reduce their caffeine consumption, Squirrel serves turmeric and matcha lattes, bone broth and hot tonics alongside cold-pressed juices, kombucha (fermented black and green tea) and fresh coconut water.

 Why: Seasonal ingredients